Overview

 Content Organization

-The game rules and mechanics are organized into 3 main sections.
-The content is organized to act as both a learning resource that can be read from top to bottom, and as a reference with sub-pages acting as indexes for core game concepts and terms.
+The game rules and mechanics are organized into three main sections.
+The content is organized as a learning resource that can be read from top to bottom and as a reference, with sub-pages as indexes for core game concepts and terms.

-STAGE: The stage is a metaphor for the theater of the mind where players and the host collaborate to perform emergent storytelling.
+• STAGE: A metaphor for the theater of the mind, where players and the Game Host collaborate to perform emergent storytelling.

-EXTRAS: A collection of modular rules that extend and build on the core game mechanics to provide support for a wider variety of stories, settings, and play styles.
+• EXTRAS: Modular rules that extend and build on the core game mechanics to support various stories, settings, and play styles.

-Before starting a new campaign or adventure, it is recommended that both players and the host read the entire ruleset.
+Before starting a new campaign or adventure, players and the host should both review the entire ruleset.

 Group Roles

-To play the game, the group is divided between players and one person taking on the role of host.
+To play the game, the group is divided into Players, and one person who takes on the role of the Game Host.
 The host and players work together to create an immersive and collaborative storytelling experience.

-HOST: The host is responsible for establishing the world and its elements.
-Host responsibilities include creating and facilitating the situations, scenes and encounters to challenge players, controlling and narrating interactions with non-player characters, and triggering changes to the environment within scenes based on player choices and character actions.
+• HOST: The host is responsible for establishing the world and its elements.
+Host responsibilities include creating and facilitating the situations, scenes, and encounters that challenge players, controlling and narrating interactions with non-player characters, and controlling changes to the environment within scenes based on player choices.

-PLAYERS: Players take on the roles of the primary storytellers, crafting the narrative through their characters' actions and decisions.
-Players need to work together, building on each other's ideas and decisions.
+• PLAYERS: Players take on the roles of the primary storytellers, crafting the narrative through their characters' actions and decisions.
+Players must work together, building on each other's ideas and decisions.

 Getting Started

-To get started playing the game, you will need to following items.
+To start playing the game, you will need the following items.

-• At least 3 complete sets of polyhedral dice.
+• Four complete sets of polyhedral dice (shared between the group).

-• Graph paper to draw maps or prepared maps for travel and individual scenes.
+• Graph paper to draw maps or prepare maps for travel and individual scenes.

 • Graph paper, index cards, or printed character sheets.

-• A notebook to keep notes on the campaign progress.
+• A notebook to keep notes on campaign progress.

 Last updated